 As the only baccalaureate program in the area, the program offers students a chance to develop specific technical skills while obtaining a liberal arts education.
 Upon graduating, our students have gone on to work as radiographers, technologists in advanced modalities, managers, instructors and so much more.
 The program is fully accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-The mission of the Avila University Radiologic Science Program is to provide quality curriculum and experiences that graduate students who possess competent skills for employment as registered technologists, aspire for continued growth in their knowledge and are prepared to be future leaders in the field of radiology.
+The mission of the Avila University Radiologic Science Program is to provide quality curriculum and experiences that graduate students who possess competent skills for successful employment as registered technologists, aspire for continued growth in their knowledge and are prepared to be future leaders in the field of radiology.